DerrickLamers/grblwiki/Grbl-v1.1-Laser-Mode.md

 -----
 ### CAM Developer Implementation Notes

-TODO: Add some suggestions on how to write laser g-code for Grbl.
+- For information on interfacing with Grbl to send G-code commands from custom developed software, see the [Grbl v1.1 Interface](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Interface) section of this Wiki.

 - When using `M3` constant laser power mode, try to avoid force-sync conditions during a job whenever possible.
-Basically every spindle speed change must be accompanied by a valid motion.
+Basically, every spindle speed change must be accompanied by a valid motion.
 Any motion is fine, since Grbl will automatically enable and disable the laser based on the modal state.
 Avoid a `G0` and `G1` command with no axis words in this mode and in the middle of a job.

 - Ensure smooth motions throughout by turning the laser on and off without an `M3 M4 M5` spindle state command.
 There are two ways to do this: